alextakahashi/SAPFioriBikes/SAPFioriBikesBlog.md

 ## BikeStationAnnotation

-A `BikeStationAnnotation`s are constructed while loading the `stationModel`.
-Use in the `FUIMKMapFloorplanViewController` requires the annotation implement the `FUIAnnotation` protocol which requires a `state`, `layer`, and `indexPath`.
-For simplicity's sake, we set them to a few default values.
+`BikeStationAnnotation`s are constructed while loading the `stationModel`.
+Use in the `FUIMKMapFloorplanViewController` requires the annotation to implement the `FUIAnnotation` protocol which requires a `state`, `layer`, and `indexPath`.
+For simplicity's sake, we set them to default values.
 We also store information we want to display on the map including the `coordinate`, `title`, `numBikes`, `numEBikes`, and `numDocsAvailable`.

 ## BikeStationAnnotationView